AlexMureti/Code-Challenge-4/README.md

 This project is a Flask REST API built for the Phase 4 Code Challenge.
 It demonstrates understanding of models, relationships, validations, RESTful routing, and structured JSON responses using Flask, SQLAlchemy, and Flask-Migrate.

-The goal is to implement the **minimum required functionality** correctly and cleanly so that all rubric criteria are met.

 ---